Jessie C. Methven: Militancy and the WSPU

 Methven was an active member of the WSPU, continuing to write to newspapers, selling copies of The Suffragette newspaper, and contributing regularly to its £250,000 fund.
 In 1911, she donated a hand printing press to the Edinburgh branch.

 In January 1913, Methven wrote an article for The Suffragette, the weekly newspaper of the WSPU, entitled Women's Suffrage in the Past, A Record of Betrayal.
 It covers the history of the women's suffrage movement, her loss of faith in suffragism and her conclusion that "militancy will bring victory".
 The newspaper's introduction suggests that she was well known and regarded within the suffragette movement: "The following article will be of special interest to our readers at this time, written as it is by one who can claim an intimate knowledge of the old and new movements for Woman Suffrage.
 Miss Methven was a personal friend of the pioneers of the Women's Suffrage movement in the country and shared with them the high hopes, the disappointments and the subsequent disillusionment which attended the fate of the many Woman Suffrage measures which have been brought forward in the House of Commons.
 Miss Methven was the first of the pioneer suffragists to understand the value of the new militant movement and to declare her faith in it.
 She has been for some years a prominent member of the Edinburgh WSPU."

 Death

-Methven died at home on 15 February 1917.
+Methven died at home at 25 Great King Street on 15 February 1917.
 The following year, the Representation of the People Act 1918 was passed in parliament, granting the vote to women with property over the age of 30.